vectordotdev/vector/website/docs/administration/monitoring.md

 Vector rate limits log events in the hot path.
-This is to your benefit as it allows you to get granular insight without the risk of saturating IO and disrupting service.
+This is to your benefit as it allows you to get granular insight without the risk of saturating IO and disrupting the service.
 The tradeoff is that repetitive logs will not be logged.

 ## Metrics